jlianglab/Foundation_X/README.md

 ## Contact
-For any questions, feel free to rouch out: <br/>
+For any questions, feel free to reach out: <br/>
 Email: nuislam (at) asu.edu